__init__ vs. __new__ Methods in Python

 When learning about object-oriented programming (OOP) in Python, you’ll come across the __init__ and __new__ magic methods.
 These two methods play a vital role in the creation and initialization of objects in Python.

-In Python, __new__ is a static method that’s responsible for creating and returning a new instance of the class.
+In Python, __init__ is an instance method that initializes a newly created instance (object).
+It takes the object as its first argument followed by additional arguments. __new__ is a static method that’s responsible for creating and returning a new instance (object) of the class.
 It takes the class as its first argument followed by additional arguments.

 What Is the __new__ Method in Python?

-The new method is a static method that belongs to the class itself.
-It’s responsible for creating and returning a new instance of the class.
+The __new__ method is a static method that belongs to a class itself.
+It’s responsible for creating and returning a new instance (object) of the class.
 The method takes the class as its first argument, followed by any additional arguments that need to be passed to it.

 class MyClass: